ros-controls/ros2_control/controller_manager/doc/userdoc.rst

       -c CONTROLLER_MANAGER, --controller-manager CONTROLLER_MANAGER
                             Name of the controller manager ROS node -p PARAM_FILE, --param-file PARAM_FILE
-                            Controller param file to be loaded into controller node before configure -n NAMESPACE, --namespace NAMESPACE
+                            Controller param file to be loaded into controller node before configure.
+Pass multiple times to load different files for different controllers or to override the parameters of the same controller.
+      -n NAMESPACE, --namespace NAMESPACE
                             DEPRECATED Namespace for the controller_manager and the controller(s) --load-only           Only load the controller and leave unconfigured.